Dream Baby Dream: Personnel

+In popular culture

 The song appeared in Adam Curtis' 2016 BBC documentary HyperNormalisation during a montage featuring skyscrapers being blown up.
 It also appeared in the 2016 film American Honey, directed by Andrea Arnold.

 The song features on the closing credits of Alex Garland's Civil War (2024).

 A live cover version of the song by the band Savages also appears in the 2014 film Electric Slide.